 What is the Average Salary for a Maintenance Technician in the US?

-As of May 2024, the median maintenance technician salary generally falls between $60,500 and $63,510, depending on the specific industrial mechanic role.
+As of May 2024, the median maintenance technician salary is $63,510 according to the U.S. Bureau of Labor Statistics, depending on the specific industrial mechanic role.

 The career path of a maintenance technician offers significant stability and growth.
 Overall employment for this group is projected to grow 13% by 2034, which is much faster than the average for other occupations.